women at a bar, holding up their beer glasses

 ·

-In this post, we'll explore the science behind how alcohol affects our emotions and share practical steps to help you regain control over your drinking habits.
+In this post, we'll explore how alcohol affects our emotions and mental health.
+We’ll also offer practical steps to help us regain control over our drinking habits.
 Let’s get started!

 Why Does Alcohol Make You Feel Good?